GWStuart/dot-files/README.md

-# Hyprland Dot Files
+# Dot Files
-These are my hyprland dot-files and are what I currently use on my main machine.
+These are my dot-files and are what I currently use on my main machine.

-For guide on the basic system installation see [here](setup.md) For instructions on how to apply my custom configurations see below.
+For guide on the basic system installation see [setup.md](setup.md)

+For instructions on how to apply my custom configurations see below.

 # Basic Distro Setup